Sam M. Walton College of Business explained

 Parent:University of Arkansas

 The Sam M. Walton College of Business (Walton College or Walton) is the business school at the University of Arkansas, a public research university in Fayetteville, Arkansas.
-Created in 1926, the college is the second-largest college at the University of Arkansas, with over 5,000 undergraduate students as of Fall 2016.
-Walton College offers undergraduate, master's, and doctoral programs and is known nationally for its strong programs in retail, finance, information systems, and supply chain management.
+Created in 1926, the college is the second-largest college at the University of Arkansas, serving over 9,000 students.
+Walton College offers undergraduate, master's, and doctoral programs and is known nationally for its strong programs in retail, entrepreneurship, information systems, and supply chain management.
 U.S. News & World Report consistently ranks Walton College among the top business schools in the country.
 The college has a close relationship with Walmart Stores, Inc., based in nearby Bentonville, Arkansas, and related vendor community.

 History